wp-plugins/calculated-fields-form/README.txt

         .specialclass input[type=text],.specialclass textarea,.specialclass select {
             border: 2px solid #00f;
         }

+= Q: What files can be uploaded through the form? =

+A: The File control includes an attribute for entering the file extensions that can be uploaded.
+But, Can be entered any file extension?
+The answer is NO. The last decision is taken by WordPress.
+WordPress for security reasons, accepts a specific list of files extensions, but with the file control it is possible restrict this list even more.

+The files accepted in WordPress by default are:

+* Images

+    .jpg
+    .jpeg
+    .png
+    .gif

+* Documents

+    .pdf (Portable Document Format; Adobe Acrobat)
+    .doc, .docx (Microsoft Word Document)
+    .ppt, .pptx, .pps, .ppsx (Microsoft PowerPoint Presentation) .odt (OpenDocument Text Document)
+    .xls, .xlsx (Microsoft Excel Document)

+* Audio

+    .mp3
+    .m4a
+    .ogg
+    .wav

+* Video

+    .mp4, .m4v
+    .mov
+    .wmv
+    .avi
+    .mpg
+    .ogv (Ogg)
+    .3gp (3GPP)
+    .3g2 (3GPP2)

 = Q: How can I include the link to the uploaded file into the email message? =

 A: The uploaded file is attached to the email and in addition to that you can include a link to it by adding a specific field tag into the email message.